 Continuous registration of at least three credits per semester (Fall and Spring semesters) must be maintained by all PhD students from admission through graduation.
-Full time students must be registered for 12 credits.
+Full time students must be registered for 12 credits (9 credits at Rutgers- please check if this is the case at NJIT).
 During dissertation advisement, nine credits are allowed to maintain full time status.
 After 24 credits of dissertation advisement are completed, the student can register for 3 credits to maintain matriculation status.
 A student must register for credit during the term (Fall, Spring, or Summer) in which the dissertation defense is scheduled and the degree requirements completed.